shreya4n6/Firewalls/README.md

 ## FIREWALL :

-:umbrella: It is a device that monitors and controls incoming and outgoing traffics based on some predefined rules<br>.
+:sun_with_face: It is a device that monitors and controls incoming and outgoing traffics based on some predefined rules<br>.
-:umbrella: It acts like a barrier .<br>
+:sun_with_face: It acts like a barrier <br>

  ## HOST BASED AND NETWORK BASED FIREWALL: